JasonQiu21/brute_force_zip/README.md

 A program that uses python to brute force a password-protected zip file given a wordlist.

 ## Example
 Here, we have a zip called `myfile.zip` containing the contents of `files/` with password `pass123`.
 We pass that and wordlist `rockyou(abridged).txt` and the script extracts the file, and shows what password it used to get it.
+An Asciinema recording called `demo.cast` is also provided.